Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Business affidavits

-Residency or occupancy affidavits
+Residency affidavits

 General sworn statements